Skipping down memory lane:

 Disneyland Resort: $1,330.00 (Not counting tax)

 Moving forward I looked into the cost of all our meals, as there is a lot of wiggle room regarding a food budget.
 Remember to be as detailed as you can!
 Start by listing out ideas of where you may want to dine.
 Is your family a fan of the show Triple D?
 Are you guys buffet nuts?
 Maybe you’d like to take advantage of a dinner theater?
-Perhaps your family would prefer to find a cool local joint?
+Perhaps your family would prefer to find a cool local joint each day?
 Or maybe this weeks awesome coupon deal is your driving force.
-I stated with the places that I knew we wouldn’t want to miss out on.

 A few more questions to consider: